How to Apply

 - A research proposal describing what scientific problem you would like to research(less than 800 words).
 Identify who your faculty mentor is likely to be and consult with them before you write the proposal

-- Copies of all college transcripts (optional: high school transcript)
+- Copies of all college transcripts (high school transcript not required)

 - Two letters of recommendation from individuals who can address your future potential.
 One of these letters must be from your SHIP research mentor.